-Full Year Intake: 2023 Applicant background Number of students Percentage of all students (A) Past higher education study N/A N/A (includes a bridging or enabling course) IN/ A IN/A (B) Past vocational education and training (VET) study <5 N/P (C) Work and life experience (Admitted on the basis of previous achievement other than <5 N/P the above) (D) Recent secondary education: Admitted solely on the basis of ATAR NI/A N/A (regardless of whether this includes the impact of N/A IN/A adjustment factors such as equity or subject bonus points) Admitted where both ATAR and additional criteria were considered N/A N/A (e.g. portfolio, audition, extra test, early offer conditional on minimum ATAR) IV/A N/A Admitted on the basis of other criteria only and ATAR was not a factor (e.g. special consideration, audition alone, schools N/A N/A recommendation scheme with no minimum ATAR requirement) International students N/A N/A All students <5 N/P
+Full Year Intake: 2024 Applicant background Number of students Percentage of all students (A) Past higher education study N1 / A N1 / A (includes a bridging or enabling course) N/A N/A (B) Past vocational education and training (VET) study N/A N/A (C) Work and life experience (Admitted on the basis of previous achievement other than N/A N/A the above) (D) Recent secondary education: Admitted solely on the basis of ATAR N1 / A NI/A (regardless of whether this includes the impact of N/A N/A adjustment factors such as equity or subject bonus points) Admitted where both ATAR and additional criteria were considered NI/A N/A (e.g. portfolio, audition, extra test, early offer conditional on minimum ATAR) offer conditional N/A N/A Admitted on the basis of other criteria only and ATAR was not a factor (e.g. special consideration, audition alone, schools N/A N/A recommendation scheme with no minimum ATAR , requirement) International students N/A N/A All students N/A N/A

-Note:

-"<5" - the number of students is less than 5.
+Note: "<5" - the number of students is less than 5.